govcloud/website/content/sitemap/meetup.md

 <p class="h5">Room 14003 on the 14th floor</p>
 </address>

 > **Notice**: This meetup is for `Government of Canada` employees only.
-We intend to invite outside partners for special events, i.e to give presentations etc. If you would like to present at the meetup, please contact the organizers.
+We intend to invite outside partners for special events, i.e to give presentations etc. If you would like to present at the meetup, please contact one of the many events hosts.